SrGaabriel/clubs/README.md

 ## Implementation

-To use `clubs` in your project, you only need to add this to your `build.gradle.kts`:
+To use clubs you need to import the ´jitpack` repository

 ```kotlin
 repositories {